BINPIPE/monitoring-and-telemetry/README.md

 > Micrometer provides a simple facade over the instrumentation clients for the most popular monitoring systems, allowing you to instrument your JVM-based application code without vendor lock-in.
 Think SLF4J, but for metrics.

 Micrometer is not part of the Spring ecosystem and needs to be added as a dependency.
 In our demo application we will add this to our  `pom.xml`  file.
-For a deeper understanding, check out our  [blog post](https://ordina-jworks.github.io/microservices/2017/09/17/monitoring-your-microservices-with-micrometer.html)  about Micrometer.

 ## CONFIGURING PROMETHEUS